catalinaescalona/greendevs/SQL_TESTING.md

 ### Test steps:

+* Poll creation test
   * Create a new poll and enter it into the Polls Table.
   * Retrieve the new poll from the Polls Table using an SQL query.
+* Poll update test
+  * Update existing poll and with new data in the Polls Table.
+  * Confirm the accuracy of new data in the Polls Table.
+* Poll deletion test
+  * Delete an existing poll from the Polls Table.
+  * Confirm the removal of existing poll from the Polls Table.
+* Foreign key validity test
+  * Verify the user_id in the Polls Table references a valid user_id in the Users Table.

 ### Expected result:

+* Poll creation test
   * Entering the new poll into the Polls Table works without errors.
   * The SQL query retrieves the correct new poll from the Polls Table.
+* Poll update test
+  * Updating an existing poll in the Polls Table works without errors.
+  * The updated poll data is reflected in the Polls Table.
+* Poll deletion test
+  * Delete an existing poll from the Polls Table works without errors.
+  * Confirm the poll is removed from the Polls Table.
+* Foreign key validity test
+  * The user_id in the Polls Table references a valid user_id in the Users Table.

 ### Actual result:

+* Poll creation test
   * The new poll is entered into the Polls Table successfully.
   * The SQL query retrieves the correct new poll from the Polls Table.
+* Poll update test
+  * The existing poll in the Polls Table is updated successfully.
+  * The updated poll data is reflected in the Polls Table.
+* Poll deletion test
+  * The existing poll in the Polls Table is deleted successfully.
+  * The poll is removed from the Polls Table.
+* Foreign key validity test
+  * The user_id in the Polls Table references a valid user_id in the Users Table.

 ### Status: